'With Jesus, we learn as a joyful family and flourish to be the best that we can be'

 During the school closures in response to the coronavirus (COVID-19) outbreak in the UK, schools found they had to quickly adapt to providing pupils with learning opportunities they could access from home.
 Now that schools have reopened to all pupils and classroom learning is returning largely to ‘normal’, it is more important than ever to have a plan in place to support any potential home learning for classes, year groups or the whole school, should a need to isolate or close again happen during the ongoing pandemic.

-To be fully prepared in the event of future closures, partial closures or isolation of bubbles, St. Mary’s and St. Benedict’s R.C Primary School has carefully considered, consulted on and developed this policy for remote learning.
+To be fully prepared in the event of future closures, partial closures or isolation of bubbles, St. Mary’s and St. Benedict’s R.C Primary School has carefully considered, consulted on and developed a policy for remote learning.
 The overarching goal is to enable pupils to access high-quality teaching and learning even when they are unable to attend school.
 We aim to provide home learning opportunities which mirrors the work being done in school.

 We use our Class Pages to provide daily work for pupils and use Purple Mash to support us in delivering home learning.
 Purple Mash allows teachers to set 2dos for children.
 Teachers can provide feedback and rewards when children have completed tasks.
 Parents or children can share learning with the class teacher by using the ‘2email’ section of Purple Mash, which allows teachers to provide feedback.